mkadiri/lambda/README.md

 ## Running the application

+In the `Makefile` you'll find two commands `make run` and `make zip`

 ### make run

 The docker-compose has everything you need to run this application locally, however you'll need to specify your AWS credentials.

-For testing purposes you'll need to create and s3 bucket with a folder, with images
+For testing purposes you'll need to create an s3 bucket with a folder, with images

-the function name `app` as well as an event json will need to be passed.
+The function name `app` as well as an event json will need to be passed.

-The event json needs to specify the s3 bucket, s3 obect (folder) and also the width and height you want to resize images to.
+The event json needs to specify the s3 bucket, s3 object (folder) and also the width and height you want to resize images to.

 **Note: make sure `folder` ends with a trailing slash**